Do Go On - 369 - The Night Witches

 Sorry.

-The next thing we like to do is thank a few other great supporters.
+So the next thing we like to do is think a few other great supporters.

 Normally Jess comes up with a bit of a game based on the topic at hand.